 Stepping through the interior door, Millie flips on the light and discovers her kitchen is in complete disarray.
 Her breath catches again as she continues to eye the mess.
 Two food-filled pans sit side by side on the stove.
 Her meager assortment of spices is aligned across the top of the brown marble counter.
 I'd never leave my kitchen like this.

 She's picking up the mess when a cold realization suddenly occurs to her.
-Her knees buckle, causing her to collapse into a chair.
+Her knees buckled, causing her to collapse into a chair.
 Her face loses all color when she gasps.
 The memory loss has happened to me in the past.

 She then recalls the numerous treatments she was forced to endure and the horrific side effects after.
 Millie's childhood trauma resurfaces.
 Clenching her fists at her side, with a determined look on her face, she says, "I won't go through that again.
 I won't.
 I won't."
 Millie then recalls her aunt's reasoning for having her committed.